BitcoinUnlimited/BitcoinUnlimitedWeb/README.md

 npm run build
 ```

+This build targets NodeJS versions 6 and 8.
+Use `n` to switch between NodeJS versions. `npm install n`.

 To automatically rebuild and restart the server upon changes to `src`, use both `npm run watch` and `npm run nodemon`.

 Open `http://localhost:8080` to view your website.